Welcome to today's edition of the Rush 24-7 podcast.

 To tell you that Harry Reid will get the free pass, and Lord knows no Republican would have.

-Here's one that's a little meatier.
+All right, here's one that's a little meatier.

-This involves Ed Rendell, and one of my favorite situations.
+This involves Ed Rendell and one of my favorite situations.

-I mean, whether it's somebody I admire or somebody not, somebody who shares my politics or somebody who doesn't.
+I mean, whether it's somebody I admire or somebody not, somebody who shares my politics or somebody who doesn't, the golden situation of I didn't know the mic was open.

 I could play it for you, but it would essentially sound like this.